Ravikiran000/Kubernetes_Mastery/Day-5/README.md

 imagePullSecrets:
   - name: docker-pwd
 ```
 15. Since you deployed the Ingress controller, a network loadbalancer is created.
-Create an A record in Route53 using the nlb dns and give subdomain as "www".
-So, if someone is accessing the www.example.com, it will redirect to tour voting app.
+Create an A type record in Route53 using the nlb dns and give subdomain as "www".
+So, if someone is accessing the www.example.com, it will redirect to your voting app.
+16. Go to Route 53 and create the following records:
+- www
+- vote
+- result
-16. Deploy Ingress Resource to route traffic according to the service.
+17. Deploy Ingress Resource to route traffic according to the service.
   - If users are accessing vote service, they should be redirected to vote service.
        - Defined prefix as vote & www in Ingress resource.
-If anybody access vote.example.com, www.example.com then they'll be redirected to vote service, to cast a vote.
+If anybody accesses vote.example.com, www.example.com then they'll be redirected to vote service, to cast a vote.
   - If users are accessing result service, they should be redirected to result service.
        - Defined prefix as result in Ingress resource.
 If anybody access result.example.com then they'll be redirected to result service, to see results.

-  **For redirection we are going to create two A records in Route 53**

-17. Go to Route 53 and create the following records:
-- www
-- vote
-- result